barbosa89/vue-table/README.md

 - Headers: It is an array that contains objects with two properties, **description** and **field**, the **description** property is required and represents a table column header; the **field** is optional, it is used as a data sort column.
 - URL: The endpoint from which Axios will request data.
-- lang: The language to use, by default is English, English and Spanish are supported.
+- lang (en/es): The language to use, by default is English, English and Spanish are supported.
 - locales: It is an object of translations.

 ### Example